gbmhunter/blog/content/programming/languages/python/pandas/index.md

 ## Integration With Jupyter

 `pandas` has good integration into Jupyter.
 It can render dataframes as formatted and styled HTML tables, either by typing the dataframe variable on the last line of a cell or by using the `display(my_dataframe)` syntax.
 When dealing with large amounts of data inside a dataframe, it will truncate internal cells (with `...`) to limit the table height and width (similar to when you print a large `numpy` array).
+Typically you should always leverage Jupyter's dataframe rendering ability, rather than using `print(my_dataframe)` (which just prints the dataframe as a string).